 Other drug interactions.
 Since clopidogrel is metabolized before the formation of its active metabolite in part by the CYP2C19 isoenzyme, the use of drugs that inhibit this isoenzyme can lead to a decrease in the level of the active metabolite of clopidogrel.
 The clinical significance of this interaction has not been established.

 The simultaneous use of strong or moderate inhibitors of the CYP2C19 isoenzyme with clopidogrel should be avoided (for example, omeprazole or esomeprazole - see "Pharmacokinetics", subsection, "Pharmacogenetics"; "Special instructions").
 If proton pump inhibitors should be taken concurrently with clopidogrel, proton pump inhibitors with the least inhibition of the CYP2C19 isoenzyme, such as pantoprazole or lansoprazole, should be used.

 A number of clinical studies were conducted with clopidogrel and other drugs used simultaneously, in order to study possible pharmacodynamic and pharmacokinetic interactions, which showed that:

 - when using clopidogrel together with atenolol, nifedipine, or a combination of these, no clinically significant pharmacodynamic interaction was observed;

-- the simultaneous use of phenobarbital, cimetidine and estrogens did not significantly affect the pharmacodynamics of clopidogrel;
+- the simultaneous use of phenobarbital, cimetidine and estrogen did not have a significant effect on the pharmacodynamics of clopidogrel;

 - pharmacokinetic parameters of digoxin and theophylline did not change when they were used together with clopidogrel;